afshinator/OdinRailsStudyGroup/week7-transcript.md

 In the 'traditional' means of deploying a Rails app, an individual Rails process can only handle one request at a time.
 From when the request comes in until the response is delivered, all the app can do is deal with that one thing.
 If other requests come in during this time, they need to be kept in line waiting, and then they are handled one at a time, "serially".

 This is an inefficient use of CPU resources, and especially bad when some of that 'blocked' time is spent waiting on external I/O, as is typical in a web app.
-It also can lead to very uneven response times, as some requests end up spending a lot of waiting in line to be processed, and others don't.
+It can also lead to very uneven response times, as some requests end up spending a lot of waiting in line to be processed, and others don't.

 Lets say for example your app wants to send emails.
-This can slow response time because you've busied the server doing something other than waiting and processing page requests.
+This can slow response time because you've busied the machine doing something other than processing page requests, something that is also I/O intensive.

-There are two solutions:
+There are two basic solutions that involve a combo of hardware & software:

 - The most common is the **multi-process concurrency model**.
 Each Rails process can still only handle one request at a time, but you run multiple processes (aka, multiple workers).
 Perhaps as many workers as you have CPU cores, or even more if you can afford the RAM.